How to Rank Your Webpage in Google's Answer Box

 Don’t just create a page with a question and a one-sentence answer.
 Expand upon this answer.

 The concise, initial answer is what Google is looking for, but it also judges the entire page.
 If visitors click through to the page itself, Google wants them to have a great experience.
 Don’t hesitate to continue diving in to the subject with numerous paragraphs of quality copy as well as helpful, original images.
+Reach out to our experts to learn more about how stock photos affect SEO.

 Step 4: Include Schema Markup on Your Page